What is a freestanding emergency room?

 What if I have to be admitted to a hospital?

-Short Pump Emergency Center covers the cost of the ambulance transport from Short Pump Emergency Center to St. Mary's Hospital.
+Westchester Emergency Center covers the cost of the ambulance transport from Westchester Emergency Center to St. Francis Medical Center.
 Should a patient choose another hospital or need to be transferred to a higher level of care, the insurance company or the patient will be billed for the transport consistent with stabilization and transfer from any hospital Emergency Department.